marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 #### Tracking Logs With Logmatic

 In the past year we went from [Logentries][13] to [Logmatic][14] and never looked back.
-Not only this is a great tool to debug production issues, but it is also allows us to create very detailed dashboards based on logs.
+Not only it is a great tool to debug production issues, but it is also allows us to create very detailed dashboards based on logs.

 For instance we use it to track how much time a given [Sidekiq][15] job takes.
-This, in addition with their alerts feature allows us to make sure there isn't some weird performance issue sneaking into a job.
+This, in addition to their alerts feature allows us to make sure there isn't some weird performance issue sneaking into a job.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/sidekiq_tracking.jpg" alt="Sidekiq tracking" style="padding: 20px; width: 300px;"/></div>

 #### Time Based Metrics

-We're getting more and more into unifying time based dashboard with [Telegraf][16], [Influxdb][17] and [Grafana][18].
+We're getting more and more into unifying time based dashboards with [Telegraf][16], [Influxdb][17] and [Grafana][18].
 This way it reduces the number of dashboards one has to look at.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/monitoring_grafana.jpg" alt="New Relic tracking" style="padding: 20px; width: 700px;"/></div>